CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Collaborative Grasp Poses Generation

 \subsubsection{Grasp Points Projection}

-For the fused object point cloud $P_\text{obj}$, our first step is to generate all collision-free points for local grasp (e.g., the edge of a table).
-Considering local grasp stability, we assume that the surface normal of the robot's fingertip should be approximately parallel to the surface normal at the object's contact point during grasping.
-Based on this criterion, collision checking is performed between the gripper model and $P_\text{obj}$ to eliminate locations where grasp poses cannot be generated.
-The remaining collision-free points are denoted using $P_{\text{CF}}$.
+Given the object point cloud $P_\text{obj}$, we first downsample it to obtain a set of candidate grasp points.
+We then utilize LoGNet to generate grasp poses for these candidates.
+Based on $P_\text{obj}$, collision checking is performed between the gripper model under these poses and $P_\text{obj}$ to filter out invalid configurations.
+The remaining points, where collision-free grasp poses can be successfully generated, are denoted as $P_{\text{CF}}$.
+To prevent label overlap, which could confuse the VLM regarding individual grasp locations, we select potential grasp points exclusively from a single image's point cloud $s_i$.
+These candidate grasp locations are then projected onto a single image.
+This allows us to fully exploit the VLM's spatial understanding to determine the appropriate position for global coordination.

 The collision-free point cloud in image $s_i$ can be denoted as $P^i_{\text{CF}}=P_{\text{CF}} \cap P^i_\text{obj}$.
-Then, we apply K-Means clustering to the point cloud $P^i_{\text{CF}}$ to obtain $K$ ($K>M$) potential grasp pose candidates.
+Then, we apply k-Medoids clustering to $P^i_{\text{CF}}$ to obtain $K$ ($K>N$) potential grasp pose candidates.
 The use of clustering helps ensure that the generated grasp poses are well distributed across the object, which promotes balanced grasp poses.

-Finally, the $K$ generated grasp poses are projected onto the image $s_i$ to get $\hat{s}_i$, and each grasp pose is annotated with a number from 1 to K. An example of an annotated image can be found in Fig. \ref{fig:total}.
+Finally, the $K$ generated grasp poses are projected onto the image $s_i$ to obtain $\hat{s}_i$, and each grasp pose is annotated with a number from 1 to $K$.
+An example of an annotated image can be found in Fig. \ref{fig:total}.
 A VLM can be used to select the grasp poses based on $\hat{s}_i$.

-We only select potential grasp points based on the point cloud from a single image $s_i$.
-This is because the generated labels must be non-overlapping.
-Otherwise, it may affect the VLM's understanding of the locations of each grasp point.